Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 8. 👥 Setting Drive Mapping for Specific User Groups

-Drive mappings can be set for specific user groups or Organizational Units (OUs) to ensure that only users who belong to certain groups have access to particular network drives.
+By linking the Group Policy Object to specific Organizational Units and applying security group filtering, I successfully targeted the drive mappings.
+This ensured that only authorized users in the "IT" OU, for example, received their dedicated departmental drive, while the other groups received theirs, maintaining strict access control.

 📸 **Setting Drive Mapping for Specific User Groups**